By Renae Kranz

 So what about the ban on his priestly duties?
 That was finally reversed in the early 1930s by Pope Pius XI.
 By the mid-1960s, Pope Paul VI dismissed any remaining accusations against the future saint.

 Padre Pio died September 23, 1968.
 With his death the stigmata disappeared, leaving no scars or traces it had ever been there.
 He was canonized by Pope John Paul II on June 16, 2002.
+He is the patron saint of civil defense volunteers, adolescents, stress relief, January blues and Italy.

 The most important thing Padre Pio did in his life was persevere in prayer.
 He prayed constantly and felt a closeness to the Lord few can even imagine.
 He used the gift of his calling to intercede for others.
 And it helped him to become a saint.